Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 one line.

 ### Enumerations
-Enums should be all on the same line, unless they are significantly long, then each element can appear on its own line.
+If they will fit inside the character limit, enums should be placed on the same line.
+Otherwise, each element of the enum should appear on it's own line.

  For example:

     enum MyEnum { FOO, BAR, BAZ };

 or

-    enum MyLongEnum { FOO,
+    enum MyEnum {
+        FOO,
         BAR,
         BAZ,
         BOO,
         CAR,
+        LOP
-                      LOP };
+    };

 ### Boolean Expressions
 Boolean expressions spanning more than one line should have the joining operator